patrickmmartin/pith-writings/et_tu_delphi/article.md

 The language has files called `units` - basically modules, which supported `interface` and `implementation` sections for exported symbols and internal only code.
 Circular dependencies were a _compile time error_, it's worth taking a second to let that sink in .
-This required the developer to structure their program as a Directed Acyclic Graph strongly encouraged a way of organising one's code in such a way that one only had to really inspect the implementation section of a unit, and then choose whether to make it a dependency in the interface or not.
+This required the developer to structure their program as a Directed Acyclic Graph which strongly encouraged a way of organising one's code in such a way that one really only had to inspect the interface section of a new dependency unit, and then choose whether to make it a dependency in the implementation or not.
 Rinse and repeat for the rest of the program.
 In addition, the order of initialisation and finalisation of the units was straightforward and robust (_even if spelled incorrectly_) - see later ;) ).

 ### Extensible RTL and Visual class libraries exploiting the strengths of the language